 Keep yourself updated on your taxes and payments in MyTax.

 Example: The due date for an individual taxpayer’s real estate tax had been 6 August.
-She forgot to pay the tax by the due date.
-Because of the unpaid tax, she receives a summary at the beginning of September.
-The summary is sent to her by letter, and it contains a reminder of the overdue real estate tax that she should have paid in August.
-There is also a set of instructions for payment.
-If she were to log in to MyTax, she could see the summary on 1 September.
+The individual taxpayer forgets to pay it by the due date.
+Because the real estate tax was not paid, the Tax Administration sends the individual taxpayer a summary, by letter, at the beginning of September.
+The summary displays a reminder message referring to the unpaid tax.
+The summary also contains instructions for payment.
+The taxpayer can see the summary immediately on 1 September in MyTax.

-If for the moment, you are having financial difficulties, you can request a payment arrangement.
+If you are having financial difficulties, you can ask for a payment arrangement to be made.

 - The summary is generated on the last day of the calendar month, and it is available in MyTax at the beginning of the following month.

-- Summaries are not generated for the calendar months when you have no transactions i.e. no payments, no taxes that would fall due.
+- No summaries are created for calendar months when you have no transactions i.e. no payments, no taxes that would fall due.

-- If your VAT period is the calendar year, or if you are a payer of pharmacy tax, the system generates a summary just once every year, on 4 March.
-If 4 March falls on a Saturday, Sunday or public holiday, your summary is dated on the next business day.
+- If your VAT period is the calendar year, or if you are a payer of pharmacy tax, the system creates only one summary for every year, on 4 March.
+If 4 March falls on a Saturday, Sunday or public holiday, your summary is created on the next business day.
 After that day, the summary will be in MyTax.
-You will also get a summary if any of your taxes is overdue, or if the Tax Administration has used any of your tax refunds on unpaid taxes.

-You can view the information in MyTax already before the summary is generated.
+You can view the information in MyTax already before the summary is created.

 Your summary can include the following:

-- information for paying your unpaid taxes, such as the bank account number and reference number
+- the details you need for paying your taxes, such as the bank account number and reference number

-- reminder of unpaid taxes (also displayed on your MyTax home page)
+- payment reminder concerning unpaid taxes (also displayed on your MyTax home page)